moorepants/learn-multibody-dynamics/generalized-forces.rst

-SymPy Mechanics provides a convenience function :external:py:func:`~sympy.physics.vector.functions.partial_velocity` to calculate a set of partial velocities:
+SymPy Mechanics provides a convenience function :external:py:func:`~sympy.physics.vector.functions.partial_velocity` to calculate a set of partial velocities for a set of generalized speeds:

 .. jupyter-execute::